alipkicen/my-portfolio/README.md

 # Krishan Arpidani – Portfolio Website

 This is my personal **portfolio website**, built with [Next.js](https://nextjs.org/).
-It showcases my work, skills, and experience as a **Software and Artificial Intelligence enthusiast**.
+It showcases my projects, skills, and journey as a **Software and Artificial Intelligence enthusiast**.

 ## 🚀 Getting Started